SystemsApproach/ops/provision.rst

-extracts data from NetBox and outputs a corresponding set of YAML files, crafted to serve as input to yet another open source tool (*Netplan*), which actually does the detailed work of configuring the network subsystem on the various backend devices (each of which has its own unique configuration syntax).
+extracts data from NetBox and outputs a corresponding set of YAML files, crafted to serve as input to yet another open source tool (*Netplan*), which actually does the detailed work of configuring the network subsystem on the various backend devices.
 More information about Ansible and Netplan is available on their respective web sites:

 .. _reading_ansible:
 .. admonition:: Further Reading